Cyfrin/2024-01-Morpheus/README.md

 ## Scope (contracts)

-All items within the below directory https://github.com/Cyfrin/2024-01-Morpheus
+All items within the below directory **mocks can be considered in-scope** https://github.com/Cyfrin/2024-01-Morpheus

 ```